Tuesday, April 1, 2014

 Give it a roll, well worth the 17 minutes out of your (ironically) busy day.
 Click here to play.

 Recently I dragged the family down to Tacoma, about an hour drive for us, to visit the LeMay museum.
 Full name being LeMay - America's Car Museum.
 Me, interested in checking the place out - especially for the current Volkswagen exhibit.
 Family, well - just along for the ride really.
 Even so, off we go down busy and rainy I-5 South.
 We've driven by the museum before, noting its interesting architecture, now we'll finally venture inside.

-Once inside, realize the place is much larger the anticipated, four floors of cars and motorcycles on display.
+Once inside, realize the place is much larger then anticipated, four floors of cars and motorcycles on display.
 After poking around the Volkswagen exhibit for a bit, we hit the cafe for lunch.
-Not a bad spot at all, burgers for all, complete with museum overlook view.
+Not a bad spot, burgers for all, complete with museum overlook view.

 Once fueled up (burp), back out to gawk at more cars and displays.
 Even the family seems to be interested now.
 I took an insane amount of photos while wandering around, posted a few to give you the sampler platter of what's on display...

-1954 Volkswagen panel van looking minty fresh in the fantastic shade of blue.
+1954 Volkswagen panel van looking minty fresh in this fantastic shade of blue.
 Old school VW buses always look cool, especially the older models.

 1943 KdF Wagen, certainly the prototype for all things Beetle related.
 Oldest VW I've ever witnessed in the flesh, uh, metal.
 I can only imagine what this is worth today, large sacks of money required.